 The Compromise also tightened rules on runaway slaves, to be applied throughout the nation, even in “Free” states.

 Soon, the construction of railroads to the west were being considered, and this prospect too became embroiled in the issue of slavery.
 As things stood after the Mexican War, no good potential rail routes could reach the West from the southern states, and this (it was felt) would benefit the north.
 In 1853, therefore, the US government purchased an area to the south of the border in California and New Mexico from Mexico, which offered better terrain for such an east-west route.
 This was known as the Gadsden purchase, after the US ambassador to Mexico.

-The Kansas-Nebraska Act of 1854 created Kansas Territory, and Nebraska Territory, which included the northern, hitherto unorganized territory of the Louisiana Purchase lands.
-This included present-day Colorado, Dakota, Idaho, Montana and Wyoming.
+The Kansas-Nebraska Act of 1854 created Kansas Territory and Nebraska Territory out of the northern bulk of Indian Territory.
+The Nebraska Territory included, beside today’s Nebraska, the northern, hitherto unorganized regions of the Louisiana Purchase lands: present-day Colorado, Dakota, Idaho, Montana and Wyoming.